Tao-Yida/CEDANet/src/bvm_training/readme.md

 For testing, you should specify the folder where images are strored in the variable "dataset_path" inside the code (line 22) and the model you want to use (line 24).

-## Semi-supervised
+## Weakly-supervised
-For training and testing the semi-supervised BVM model in the SMOKE5K dataset use the commands below:
+For training and testing the weakly-supervised BVM model in the SMOKE5K dataset use the commands below:
 ```
 python trans_bvm/train.py --contrastive_loss_weight 0.1 --labeled_dataset_path "data/SMOKE5K/SMOKE5K/train" --unlabeled_dataset_path "data/ijmond_data/train" --save_model_path "models/ss__no_samples_1000" --aug False --no_samples 1000
 python trans_bvm/test.py